HectUch/ADV7513-I2C_controller/README.md

  *Creation of the state machine to power up the ADV7513 by writing on its registers<br/>
  *Get VGA to print in the screen<br/>
  *Set VGA to read its pixels from a memory implemented on the board<br/>

+ The main goal of this personal project is to obviously improve skills on the many subjects involved.<br/>